 Via - Twitter- @jfmezei

-The saga of Russian oligarchs and their superyacht continues.
-Much like eloped lovers who need to stay out of the reach of families, Roman Abramovich’s $600m superyacht Solaris won’t get an extra day of solace and has left a port in Turkey.
+The saga of Russian oligarchs and their superyachts continues.
+Much like eloped lovers who need to stay out of the reach of families, Roman Abramovich’s $600 million superyacht Solaris won’t get an extra day of solace and has left a port in Turkey.
 A few weeks ago, Solaris was found aimlessly cruising on the high seas to avoid seizure before finding temporary refuge in the ports of Turkey.
-Abramovich must’ve heaved a sigh of relief that his prized possessions Solaris and Eclipse superyacht is finally out of reach of EU authorities.
+Abramovich must’ve heaved a sigh of relief that his prized possessions Solaris and Eclipse superyachts are finally out of the reach of EU authorities.

 Via Instagram / @luxury_yachts_group